yksu/Partial_View_SMPL/README.md

 it is an illustration showing that the object rotating along the x-axis, y-axis and z-axis for 10 time steps and for 10 shapes respectively.

 So, for each rotating direction, we show 100 shapes.

+### Vertex faces mapping

+In the file file **demo_mapping.ipynb**,

+it is an illustration showing that the vertex mapping and faces mapping.